March 24, 2026

 You need product data working.
 Not eventually.
 Not after a six-month project cycle.
 Now.

-I help CIOs, CDOs, and digital transformation leaders at mid-market and enterprise retail, fashion, and CPG firms solve the core problem: how to move product information from broken spreadsheets, disparate systems, and manual workflows into a single, reliable source of truth.
+I help CIOs, CDOs, and digital transformation leaders at mid-market and enterprise retail, fashion, and CPG firms solve the core problem: product data that is fragmented, incomplete, or ungoverned.

 No junior staff.
 No agency overhead.
 No hand-off after implementation.
 Direct engagement from strategy through execution, covering scope, selection, implementation, governance, and ongoing optimization.

-This is what I do, and I’ve done it for Chanel, Tiffany & Co, and Mars—across 20+ implementations in Paris, London, New York, Singapore, and Dubai.
+This is what a senior PIM consultant engagement looks like in practice — and I've delivered it for Chanel, Tiffany & Co, and Mars Petcare across 20+ implementations in Paris, London, New York, Singapore, and Dubai.

-PIM consulting is broken into five core activities, and I cover all of them:
+PIM consulting breaks into five core activities.
+I cover all of them:

 Before you touch a vendor or write a spec, you need a clear picture of what you actually have and what you actually need.
 I audit your current product data landscape: spreadsheet sprawl, system silos, data quality gaps, and workflow pain.
 I map the real cost of staying broken versus the ROI of fixing it.
 I recommend architecture and vendor fit.